 Welcome to my honest Andy’s Bet Club review.
 I’ve put my own hard-earned cash on the line for a full six months to give you the real story behind this popular tipster service.
 If you’re wondering whether to spend your money on Andy’s Bet Club, you need to read this first.

 Let me start by saying I was intrigued when I first heard about Andy Robson.
 He’s built a massive following of over 1 million people and become the UK’s top betting tipster – pretty impressive stuff!
-But I’m a skeptic at heart, so I decided to put my money where my mouth is.
+But I’m a sceptic at heart, so I decided to put my money where my mouth is.

 My Personal Verdict: Is It Worth Your Money?